openoms/bitcoin-tutorials/joinmarket/README.md

 ```
 Start by logging in with the `joinmarket` user:
 `sudo su - joinmarket`

+* Can also [use the JoinMarket-QT GUI](https://github.com/openoms/bitcoin-tutorials/tree/master/joinmarket#joinmarketqt-gui-on-the-desktop) to generate a wallet.

 ### Generate a wallet
 * Using the JoinMarket wallet: https://github.com/JoinMarket-Org/joinmarket/wiki/Using-the-JoinMarket-internal-wallet